cardano-foundation/cf-cardano-ballot/VOTE_VERIFICATION.md

 # Vote Verification

-The Vote Verification application allows users to autonomously verify theis vote is on correctly persisted on-chain.
+The Vote Verification application allows users to autonomously verify their vote is on correctly persisted on-chain.

 In order to run the Vote Verification app, it is required to run three components: